varunbharadwaj/Chatbot-Common-Sense-Evaluation/results/generated_dataset/README.md

 	generated negative candidates [starts on line 2] [blank line - separator/end of generated candidates]

-### [For Demonstration purposes we have handpicked few sentences from our generated dataset to model the generation of non-commonsense sentences from sensible conversations ] (#handpicked_candidates)
+## For Demonstration purposes we have handpicked few sentences from our generated dataset to model the generation of non-commonsense sentences from sensible conversations : handpicked_candidates.txt